nuxt/website-v2/content/en/guides/directory-structure/nuxt-config.md

 #### **Using your config values**

-You can then access these values anywhere by using the context in your pages, store, components and plugins by using this.$config or context.$config.
+You can then access these values anywhere by using the context in your pages, store, components and plugins by using `this.$config` or `context.$config`.

 ```html{}[pages/index.vue]
 <script>